ska-telescope/cdm-shared-library/README.md

 ```

 **Note:** These unit tests rely on a local copy of the telescope model data downloaded
 to `tests/fixtures/tmdata/`.
-Updating the `ska-telmodel` library should automatically
+Updating the `ska-ost-osd` library should automatically
 refresh this downloaded data on your workstation, but in some cases you may need to run:

 ```shell